jtorres122/holbertonschool-machine_learning/supervised_learning/0x01-classification/README.md

 ### General

 - What is a model?
+  - The combination of input data(training data) and a ML algorithm
 - What is supervised learning?
 - What is a prediction?
 - What is a node?